gillib/diagnosticSearch/README.md

 - Install node.js version 10.4.0
 - Clone the diagnosticSearch repository and all it's content to your machine
-- Open the terminal in the projects main directory and install the project dependencies by entering the `npm i` command
+- Open the terminal in the project's main directory and install the project's dependencies by entering the `npm i` command
-- Open the `default.json` file located in the `/config` directory and change the port value to one that is free on your machine
+- Open the `default.json` file located in the `/config` directory and change the `port` value to one that is free on your machine

 # Run Server:
-- Open the terminal in the projects main directory and enter the `npm start` command
+- Open the terminal in the project's main directory and enter the `npm start` command

 # Indexing Documents
 ## Using cUrl
-open your terminal and enter the following command:
+Open your terminal and enter the following command:

 ```
 curl -d "doc=the dish ran away with the spoon" -X POST http://127.0.0.1:5000/index